legislation

 • Citizens are defrauded due to taxes not paid for sale of products

-The State is potentially losing millions of tax dollars because of breeders who purposely don’t register as a Minnesota business and, thus, avoid paying taxes to the State on animals they sell.
-(An average price for a dog is $250 - $1,500 each.)
+Minnesota is losing millions of tax dollars each year because of breeders who purposely do not obtain a sales tax permit and, thus, avoid paying taxes to the State on animals they sell.
 Even nonprofit humane societies and animals rescue groups must pay taxes on the animals they adopt out.
-Until breeders are regulated, the State will never know how much money it is losing.

 Opposition states: “The bill proposes to provide certain standards of care for dog and cat breeders.”

-FACT: This bill requires that breeders comply with existing laws.
-The bill also exempts hobby breeders – which includes the smaller breeders and those people who breed dogs and cats for show, agility, mushing, etc. Good breeders should already be complying with existing animal cruelty laws.
-This year, many small breeders and large breeders support the bill.
+FACT: Yes, it does.
+Dog and cat breeders should adhere to basic standards of animal care.
+This bill requires that breeders comply with existing laws and also contains some additional standards not listed in existing law.
+The bill also exempts hobby breeders – which includes the smaller breeders and those people who breed dogs and cats for show, agility, mushing, etc. Reputable breeders should already be complying with existing animal cruelty laws.

 Opposition states: “Any commercial animal facility is required to comply with Minnesota’s “Pet and Companion Animal Welfare Act” outlines in Minnesota Statutes 346.35 to 346.44.
 These provisions apply to veterinarians, animal boarding facilities, and commercial animal facilities.”
 And, “These regulations are enforced by local animal control officers and local law enforcement.”